goodaymmm/shopping-for-algolia-personalized/README.md

 ### Remove Algolia Data (Optional)
 1. Log in to [Algolia Dashboard](https://www.algolia.com/dashboard)
 2. Delete indices: fashion, electronics, products, etc.

+## Platform Support

+### Windows
+✅ **Fully tested and supported** - Primary development and testing platform

+### macOS
+⚠️ **Untested build provided** - The macOS build is automatically generated but has not been tested due to lack of access to macOS hardware.
+It is provided as-is for users who wish to try it.
+Please report any issues you encounter.

+### Linux
+🔧 **AppImage available** - Linux AppImage is built and should work on most distributions

 ## License